checkly/docs.checklyhq.com/site/content/docs/monitoring/false-positives.md

 The public internet, with its millions of networks and nodes, can be unpredictable, making occasional hiccups unavoidable.
 Thankfully, many of these are just isolated incidents that resolve on their own, and there are ways to protect your monitoring setup from them.
 At Checkly, we aim to help you achieve the lowest false positive rate in the market, ensuring you are alerted only when it truly matters.

-In this guide, we’ll dive into common causes of performance variations and provide strategies to minimize false positives, allowing you to more clearly distinguish between a real problem and a simple network blip.
+In this guide, we’ll dive into common causes of performance variations and provide strategies to minimize false positives.

 ## Common Causes of Performance Variations